ksirrah13/creator-docs/content/en-us/tutorials/fundamentals/coding-6/intro-to-module-scripts.md

 ## Summary

 **Module scripts** in Roblox are a method coders use to organize and reuse code.
-A module script is often stored in ServerStorage (or ReplicatedStorage for client-based interactions).
+A module script is often stored in ServerScriptService (or ReplicatedStorage for client-based interactions).
 From there, other scripts are able to call functions and variables stored in that module script.

 For instance, one game may award points to players for collecting objects.
 A module script can handle code to give points.
 Then, scripts for different types of objects can just call the module script function.
 This reduces the need to reuse code between scripts, making code easier to understand and maintain.